oVirt/ovirt-site/source/release/4.2.0/index.html.md

  - [BZ 1459908](https://bugzilla.redhat.com/1459908) <b>Rest API does not report network statistics host "data.current.tx, data.current.rx"</b><br>Feature: <br><br>The precision of the rx_rate, tx_rate, rx_drop and tx_drop of virtual and host network interfaces is increased.<br><br>Reason: <br><br>If traffic on the network interface is below the precision of the network interface statistics, it is not reflected in the statistics.<br><br>Result: <br><br>This enables to detect 100 times smaller traffic on network interface statistics.
  - [BZ 1483305](https://bugzilla.redhat.com/1483305) <b>[RFE] - Streaming API should support download of disk snapshots</b><br>Added the ability to download disk's snapshots using the rest-api.<br>The REST API Guide should be updated (IMAGETRANSFER section [1]), and should include a reference to the sdk example [2].<br><br>[1] https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.1/html-single/rest_api_guide/#services-image_transfer<br><br>[2] https://github.com/oVirt/ovirt-engine-sdk/blob/master/sdk/examples/download_disk_snapshots.py
  - [BZ 1096497](https://bugzilla.redhat.com/1096497) <b>[restapi] Display image size and type for glance images missing in RESTAPI</b><br>Feature: <br>before that feature, Glance images returned by RESTAPI didn't list their size and type (iso/disk).<br><br>Reason: <br>That information should be listed regarding to Glance images.<br><br>Result:<br>Glance images do list their type and size on REST API.
+ - [BZ 1372163](https://bugzilla.redhat.com/1372163) <b>[RFE] Warn user about VMs that have pending snapshot removal retries</b><br>Feature: <br>When live or cold merge fails, snapshot disks may be illegal.
+In this case, we add exclamation mark next to those VMs names.<br><br>Reason:<br>Shutting down VMs with illegal snapshot disks, will end up in not being able to start those VMs again.<br><br>Result: <br>Exclamation mark appears next to the VMs with illegal snapshot disks.
  - [BZ 1463633](https://bugzilla.redhat.com/1463633) <b>[RFE] Provide support for data aggregation when fetching entities</b><br>Feature: <br><br>API Link Following.
 This features enable oVirt API users to request that the contents of some of the entity's links be returned inline, inside the requested entity.<br><br>Reason: <br><br>Currently when there is the need to retrieve multiple related objects from the API the only alternative is to retrieve the first one, and then, send additional requests to retrieve the related objects.
 For example, if you need a virtual machine and also the disks and NICs you need first to send a request like this:<br><br>GET /ovirt-engine/api/vms/123<br><br>And then additional requests to get the disk attachments, the disks, and the NICs:<br><br>GET /ovirt-engine/api/vms/123/diskattachments GET /ovirt-engine/api/disks/456 GET /ovirt-engine/api/disks/789 GET /ovirt-engine/api/vms/123/nics<br><br>In an environment with high latency this multiplies the time required to retrieve the data.
 In addition it also means that multiple queries have to be sent to the database to retrieve the data.<br><br>In order to improve in these two areas the new follow parameter will be introduced.
 This parameter will be a list of links that the server should follow and populate.
 For example, the previous scenario will be solved sending this request:<br><br>GET /ovirt-engine/api/vms/123?follow=diskattachments.disks,nics<br><br>That will return the virtual machine with the disks and the NICs embedded in the same response, thus avoiding the multiple network round-trips.<br><br>The multiple database queries will be avoided only if the server is modified to retrieve that data with more efficient queries, otherwise the server will use the naive approach of calling itself to retrieve it, which won’t improve the number of queries.<br><br>Result: <br><br>This features saves the need from client-side scripts for following links and enables running designated queries for common scenarios (e.g: get vms+nics+disks)<br><br>Deep dive presentation: <br><br>  https://bluejeans.com/s/Xdsmj
  - [BZ 1416491](https://bugzilla.redhat.com/1416491) <b>[RFE] Add support for OpenID Connect in engine SSO</b><br>Add engine SSO support for OpenId Connect clients.
 New OpenId Connect discovery endpoint https://<ENGINE>/ovirt-engine/sso/openid/.well-known/openid-configuration has been added so clients can discover the authorization endpoints and OpenId Connect capabilities of engine.<br><br>https://<ENGINE>/ovirt-engine/sso/openid/authorize endpoint is used for client authorization and obtaining the authentication code.<br><br>https://<ENGINE>/ovirt-engine/sso/openid/token endpoint is used by clients to obtain the authentication token from the authentication code.<br><br>https://<ENGINE>/ovirt-engine/sso/openid/userinfo endpoint can used by clients to get details of the logged in user.<br><br>https://<ENGINE>/ovirt-engine/sso/openid/jwks endpoint can used by clients to get the keys used by SSO to sign the id_token returned from token and tokeninfo endpoints.
  - [BZ 1456414](https://bugzilla.redhat.com/1456414) <b>New domain should default to true on Discard After Delete</b><br>Up until now, the default value of the Discard After Delete field (DAD) was false.<br>That means that the UI checkbox was unchecked by default and creating a block storage domain via the REST-API without stating the value of DAD would have set it to false.<br><br>From now and on, the default value of DAD is true.<br>That means that the UI checkbox is checked by default and creating a block storage domain via the REST-API without stating the value of DAD will set it to true.